 ‘…the voyages of the two Chinese travellers, undertaken in the fifth and seventh century of our era, have done more to elucidate the history and geography of Buddhism in India than all that has hitherto been found in the Sanskrit and Pali books of India and the neighbouring countries’.
 57

-strongly enough that these two pilgrims’ accounts – written two centuries apart
+strongly that these pilgrims’ accounts – written two centuries apart from each

-from each other - are the only sources that we have which give us the
+other - are the only sources that give us the geographical whereabouts

-geographical whereabouts of both Kapilavastu and Lumbini, and that nothing else
+of both Kapilavastu and Lumbini, and that nothing else does so, from anywhere.

-surely serve to settle any question regarding its whereabouts.
-From the city
+then this must surely serve to settle any question regarding its whereabouts.
+From

-of Sravasti, both pilgrims stated that they travelled to Kapilavastu in a
+the city of Sravasti, both pilgrims stated that they travelled to Kapilavastu

-south-easterly direction, and at a distance of 500 li (Xuanzang) or 12 yojanas
+in a south-easterly direction, and at a distance of 500 li (Xuanzang) or 12

-(Faxian), bearings which placed Kapilavastu 80-90 miles south-east of Sravasti.
+yojanas (Faxian), bearings which placed Kapilavastu around 80-90 miles

 ‘…our knowledge about the position of Kapila may be reduced to this: that it lay on the route from the Buddhist cities of eastern Gorakhpur to the Buddhist Sravasti of Gonda; and that that route probably passed between the Ghagra and Rapti rivers’.
 62.